 As Marshall McLuhan said “there are no passengers on spaceship earth, we are all crew”.
 A sustainable world is one in which all life forms can flourish indefinitely.
 This entails cutting the assault on natural resources to stop the loss of biodiversity worldwide, to preserve territories and replenish affected areas, and most importantly to carry out structural and behavioural changes within our societies.

-A profound love for literature has accompanied me since primary school, when I was awarded a yellow-paper certificate for being a “super reader” (I was nine, and I devoured Hans Christian Andersen’s stories).
-As a fan of psychological analysis I indulge and find great pleasure especially – but not exclusively – in novels that emphasize the internal emotive and behavioural patterns of the characters.
+A profound love for literature has accompanied me since primary school, when I was awarded a yellow-paper certificate for being one of the school’s “super readers” (I was eight, and a devourer of Hans Christian Andersen’s fairy tales).
+As a fan of psychological analysis I find great pleasure in novels that dive deep into the mind and emotions of its characters.